corazawaf/coraza-proxy-wasm/README.md

 - Envoy logs: `docker-compose -f ./example/envoy/docker-compose.yml logs -f envoy-logs`.
 - Critical wasm (audit) logs: `docker-compose -f ./example/envoy/docker-compose.yml logs -f wasm-logs`

+The Envoy example comes also with a Grafana dashboard that can be accessed at `localhost:3000` (admin/admin) in order to monitor the memory consumption.

 ### Manual requests

 List of requests that can be manually executed and tweaked to grasp the behaviour of the filter: